 Events + festivals

-Last off are the fun events and festivals that happen during the month of October.
-In our September video, I mentioned the Reykjavik International Film Festival, which takes place from the end of September through the first week in October.
+Lastly are the fun events and festivals that happen during the month of October.
+In our September video, I mentioned the Reykjavik International Film Festival, which takes place from the end of September through the first week of October.
 So obviously in October, that is still going on with showings happening all around Reykjavik.
 A lot of my American friends will think October equals Halloween.
 It’s not as big in Iceland, however, it is gaining in popularity.
-So if you’re coming over Halloween, then it is possible that there will be some events going on around Reykjavik.
+If you’re coming over Halloween, then it is possible that there will be some events going on around Reykjavik.

 It is packed to the brim with so much helpful information about your travels to Iceland, including my very own Google Maps that I’ve put together for you to use on your smartphone when you’re traveling around.
 I literally put together all of Jeannie’s Gems into one convenient little package.
 Thank you guys so much for supporting my channel!

 All right friends, that is all for your October in Iceland roundup.
-I hope you loved this video.
-If you did, give me a thumbs up and I will see you next week for another Iceland planning video.
+I hope you found this information helpful.
+I will see you next week for another Iceland planning video.